How does it interact with other schemes?

 Universal credit and tax-free childcare

 Some people will be better off claiming tax-free childcare than universal credit, while others will be better off claiming universal credit and not claiming tax-free childcare.
-This assumes you are in an area where you must claim Universal credit instead of tax credits.
+This assumes you are unable to make a new claim for tax credits.
 You can find out more about TFC and how it interacts with universal credit on our TFC page.